 Both supply chain manager and purchasing manager are listed as typical management and staff jobs in operations and supply chain management.

-AACSB: Analytic Blooms: Remember Difficulty: 2 Medium Learning Objective: 01-04 Evaluate the efficiency of a firm.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 2 Medium Learning Objective: 01-02 Know the potential career opportunities in operations and supply chain management.
 Topic: Careers in Operations and Supply Chain Management

-40. Just-in-time (JIT) production was a major breakthrough in manufacturing philosophy pioneered by the Japanese.
+39. Just-in-time (JIT) production was a major breakthrough in manufacturing philosophy pioneered by the Japanese.